testdeck/testdeck-site/pages/guide/setup.md

 Alternatively, you can clone the existing <a href="https://github.com/testdeck/testdeck-mocha-seed">testdeck-mocha-seed</a> and start from there.

-There you also find information on how to enable test coverage using `nyc`.
+There you also find information on how to enable test coverage using [nyc](https://github.com/istanbuljs/nyc).

 {:.toc}